The Story of the ISA : How tax-free saving has evolved in the UK

 Have ISAs made people wealthy?

 The ISA has clearly been successful in encouraging more investors to access the UK stock market to help build their long-term wealth.
-So much so, in fact, that it is estimated that the UK now has more than 4,000 ISA millionaires.8
+So much so, in fact, that it is estimated that the UK now has almost 5,000 ISA millionaires.8

 This is an excellent reminder of the power of compounding in the stock market, as well as the ability of active investment managers.